-UPDATE JANUARY 2019: UNTIL FURTHER NOTICE WE CANNOT OFFER THE INJALAK ARTS ROCK ART TOUR IN 2019
+UPDATE JUNE 2019: UNTIL FURTHER NOTICE INJALAK ARTS CANNOT OFFER INJALAK HILL ROCK ART TOURS.

 SINCERE APOLOGIES TO OUR PARTNERS AND THOSE PLANNING TO VISIT US THIS YEAR.
 YOU CAN USE THE BOOKING FORM TO RECORD YOUR INTEREST & WE WILL NOTIFY YOU IF CIRCUMSTANCES CHANGE.

 Visitors travel to Gunbalanya from all over the world to visit Injalak Hill and experience its